joemoose/dungeoneers.d20/docs/appendix-a.md

 **Initiative**

 Declare actions before rolling dice.
-A *fast* turn is a single action.
-A *slow* turn is an action and moving, or actions that take more time.
+A *fast* round is a single action.
+A *slow* round is two actions.

-1. Resolve all fast turns before slow turns.
+1. Resolve all fast rounds before slow rounds.
-2. If players and opponents both take a fast turn, the player must make a DEX *or* WIL check to go first.
+2. If players and opponents both take fast rounds, the player must make a DEX *or* WIL check to go first.
-3. If players and opponents both take a slow turn, the player must make a DEX *or* WIL check to go first.
+3. If players and opponents both take slow rounds, the player must make a DEX *or* WIL check to go first.

 **Attacks**

 Attacks always hit.
-Roll weapon damage and deal that much damage to an enemy, minus any armor.
+Roll weapon damage and deal that much damage to an enemy, minus armor rating.

-- **Critical Hit**: A maximum damage roll ignores armor.
+- **Critical Hit**: A maximum damage roll ignores all armor.
 - **Enhanced**: Roll an extra d12 damage die, take best.
 - **Impaired**: Roll an extra d4 damage die, take worst.